Luxembourg/Germany/France

 Afternoon:

 The afternoon’s ride concludes in the wine village of Zell, known for its historic connection to the Moselle wine trade and the well-known wine Zeller Schwarze Katz.
-Here, you may wish to take time to learn more about the wines of the Moselle Valley.
+Here, we will take time to learn more about and taste the wines of the Moselle Valley with a local expert.

 Dinner: